 If you would like to support your child’s learning at home, here are some things you can do:

--High-Frequency Word practise.
+-High Frequency Word Practise.
+Your child will be sent home with a list of HFW they need to learn (from week four onwards).
 We encourage students to practise spelling these words at home using the Look, Say, Cover, Write, Check strategy.

--Use real-life opportunities such as shopping and cooking to discuss money, time, addition and other mathematical concepts.
+-Use real life opportunities such as shopping and cooking to discuss money, addition and other mathematical concepts.

--Write at home – it could be about anything.
+-Write at home – it can be about anything.
 The more short pieces your child can write, the better writer they will become.